 Helping couples to deepen conjugal love and achieve responsible parenthood is part of the Church's total pastoral ministry to Catholic spouses...To help couples become proficient and secure in using NFP, dioceses must provide competent NFP services.
-(Introduction, Standards for Diocesan NFP Ministry, Introduction)
+(Standards for Diocesan NFP Ministry, "Introduction")

 In the United States, NFP ministry exists in many shapes and sizes.
+Most are located in the Marriage and Family Life offices.
 Some programs are well established and others are just beginning.
-The Standards are helpful for all types of diocesan NFP programs.
-Since the Standards identify the basic and essential elements for strong diocesan NFP ministry, they can be used as a development instrument for the diocesan NFP coordinator who is in the midst of building NFP ministry.
-For those diocesan NFP coordinators who already have a well-established NFP ministry, the Standards can be used as a "self-evaluation" tool assisting in the continued growth of the program.
+The Standards are helpful since they can be used as a development instrument by diocesan staff.
+For those diocesan NFP coordinators who already have a well-established NFP ministry, the Standards can be used as a self-evaluation tool assisting in the continued growth of the program.

 Diocesan NFP ministry represents a unique blend of education in human fertility and Catholic teachings on human sexuality, marriage, conjugal love and responsible parenthood.
 Typically, diocesan NFP teachers represent a variety of NFP methods.
-Forming diverse NFP teachers into a ministerial team is part of the work of the Standards.
+Forming a diocesan NFP team from this diversity is part of the work of the Standards.